ambercouch/ac-wordpress-composer/wp-content/plugins/paid-memberships-pro/readme.txt

-=== Paid Memberships Pro - Content Restriction, User Registration, & Paid Subscriptions ===
+=== Paid Memberships Pro ===
 Contributors: strangerstudios, kimannwall, andrewza, dlparker1005, paidmembershipspro
 Tags: memberships, member, community, user profile, user registration Requires at least: 5.2
-Tested up to: 6.6
+Tested up to: 6.8
 Requires PHP: 5.6
-Stable tag: 3.1.3
+Stable tag: 3.5.3
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Build a membership site that grows with you: user registration, member profiles, 28 protected content types, free or paid subscriptions.
+The Trusted Membership Platform That Grows with You

 == Description ==

-### The most trusted way to build a membership site on WordPress.
+### The Trusted Membership Platform That Grows with You

-Paid Memberships Pro is a complete solution to secure your content and create a seamless membership experience on WordPress.
+Paid Memberships Pro is a complete solution to secure your content and create a seamless membership experience.

 With over 28 ways to protect content, advanced membership management, and built-in recurring payment gateways, we provide you with everything you need to create an efficient and user-friendly membership site.